Information for Riders about Conspicuity

 The bright-and light-colored gear and helmets are definitely NOT your father’s “colors”!

 There is more, however, to conspicuity than simply wearing bright colors.
-We plan to post a series of HighViz articles including:
+For more information see the articles below please feel free to share with others.

 HighViz Education Campaign Slogans